carlosperate/awesome-microbit/README.md

 - [micro:bit For Primary Schools](http://mb4ps.co.uk) - Fully-customisable scheme of work and resources for use in the primary classroom.
 - [101 Computing BBC micro:bit category](http://www.101computing.net/category/bbc-microbit/) - Computing challenges with the micro:bit to boost your programming skills or spice up your teaching of computer science.
 - [micro:bit of Things](https://sites.google.com/view/microbitofthings/) - Notes on micro:bit project ideas for Key Stage 2 and 3.
-- [The Brooke Primary School Space Programme](http://www.brooke.norfolk.sch.uk/brooke-space-programme/) - Project page documenting Brooke Primary School pupil's upcoming journey for launching a BBC micro:bit (on its own) into near-space, with experiments and sensor measurements.
 - [FunWithMicrobit](https://github.com/MicrobitPolska/FunWithMicrobit) - A 6 hours workshop made by kids for the kids.
 - [Year 7 micro:bit lessons](http://www.jonwitts.co.uk/year-7-microbit) - Lessons used to introduce students to the micro:bit and Python.
 - [UCL’s BBC micro:bit Tutorials](http://microbit-challenges.readthedocs.io/en/latest/) - Tutorial sheets that introduce micro:bit features with practical examples provided to invite students to design solutions to problems.